 Cirencester Street Pastors is an initiative of Churches Together in Cirencester in association with the Ascension Trust (the national organising body of Street Pastors), local police and the local authority.
 It is part of a national inter-denominational church response to urban problems, with Street Pastors engaging with vulnerable people on the streets late at night and early in the mornings to listen, talk and care.

-Prayer Pastors will also be needed to pray for each patrol and while some will pray at home, others will pray in the Upper Room in the Market Place, where each patrol meets, is briefed and debriefed.
-If you are interested in becoming a Street Pastor or Prayer Pastor then please contact Peter Ewart at email@example.com.
+We currently have about 30 trained Street Pastors and 35 Prayer Pastors.
+The latter pray for each patrol, and while some will pray at home, others sometimes pray in the Upper Room in the Market Place, where each patrol meets, is briefed, prays together, takes coffee breaks and is debriefed.

 We are always looking for recruits!
 If you are interested in becoming a Street Pastor or Prayer Pastor please contact Peter Ewart at firstname.lastname@example.org or on 01285 655601.